mcgizzle/Distributed-File-System/README.md

 Before a client requests a file from a file server checks its cache for the file.
 If the file is there, then the client simply asks the directory server whether its version is in date.
 The directory server responds appropriately.

-This implementation allows the client to be an extremely light-weight service.
+This implementation allows the client to be an extremely light-weight service and prevents the unnesecary transfer of unaltered files.

+## Authentication

  ## Client
+The functionality of the system can imported into projects through the Api package provided.
+An example of this package in action is found in the __Client__.
+This package displays all of the systems functionality.

+ * Reading Files
+ * Creating Directories
+ * Writing Files (Through the use of a text editor)
+ * Locking Files/Directories
+ * Caching
- * __Complete__
+ * Authentication

  ### Bonus:
  * Security
  * Transactions